 The vertical dotted line in the bottom panel of Fig. \ref{fig:S2N_histogram} represents the \hi column density level of 25 $\times$ 10$^{19}$ cm$^{-2}$.
-Galaxies to the left of this dotted line have 3$\sigma$ \hi column densities below 25 $\times$ 10$^{19}$ cm$^{-2}$.
-Hence, their \amod values will be reliable when including pixels above 25 $\times$ 10$^{19}$ cm$^{-2}$ in the calculation of \amod.
-The galaxies to the right of the dotted line have 3$\sigma$ \hi column density levels above 25 $\times$ 10$^{19}$ cm$^{-2}$, thus, will have noisy pixels (below their own 3$\sigma$ contour) included in the \amod calculation when including pixels with values as low as 25 $\times$ 10$^{19}$ cm$^{-2}$.
-By adopting a threshold of 25 $\times$ 10$^{19}$, we retain 71\% of the galaxies for which the \amod calculation only includes pixels with signal-to-noise >3 in the \hi map.
-Hence we consider the corresponding \amod values as reliable, provided the galaxy is sufficiently resolved (see below).
+The 3$\sigma$ \hi column densities of the galaxies to the left of this dotted line are lower than 25 $\times$ 10$^{19}$ cm$^{-2}$.
+Hence, their \amod values will be reliable when pixels above 25 $\times$ 10$^{19}$ cm$^{-2}$ are included in the calculation of \amod.
+The 3$\sigma$ \hi column density levels of the galaxies to the right of the dotted line are higher 25 $\times$ 10$^{19}$ cm$^{-2}$, which means that noisy pixels (below their own 3$\sigma$ contour) are included in the \amod calculation when pixels with values as low as 25 $\times$ 10$^{19}$ cm$^{-2}$ are included.
+By adopting a threshold of 25 $\times$ 10$^{19}$, we retained 71\% of the galaxies for which the \amod calculation only includes pixels with a signal-to-noise ratio >3 in the \hi map.
+Hence, we considered the corresponding \amod values as reliable, provided the galaxy is sufficiently resolved (see below).

-Notably, in a statistical sense, for a sample of galaxies with random inclinations, 25 $\times$ 10$^{19}$ cm$^{-2}$ corresponds to 1 \msun/pc$^{2}$ in a face-on orientation, which is the typical column density at which the diameters of \hi discs are measured.
-1 \msun/pc$^{2}$ surface density corresponds to \hi column density of 12.5 $\times$ 10$^{19}$ cm$^{-2}$.
-Since the galaxies in our sample cover the full range of inclinations, by considering the \textit{observed} column density along the line-of-sight, we do not always consider the \hi column density perpendicular to the plane of those galaxies.
-Since most of the galaxies in our survey are barely resolved, we can not make meaningful inclination corrections for the \hi column densities of individual galaxies.
-So, we have adopted a statistical approach.
+In a statistical sense, for a sample of galaxies with random inclinations, 25 $\times$ 10$^{19}$ cm$^{-2}$ motably corresponds to 1 \msun/pc$^{2}$ in a face-on orientation, which is the typical column density at which the diameters of \hi discs are measured.
+The 1 \msun/pc$^{2}$ surface density corresponds to a \hi column density of 12.5 $\times$ 10$^{19}$ cm$^{-2}$.
+Because the galaxies in our sample cover the full range of inclinations, we do not always consider the \hi column density perpendicular to the plane of these galaxies by considering the \textit{\textup{observed}} column density along the line of sight.
+Because most of the galaxies in our survey are barely resolved, we cannot make meaningful inclination corrections for the \hi column densities of individual galaxies.
+Deep optical imaging is often lacking, and for these systems, the inclinations are difficult to determine in general.
+We therefore adopted a statistical approach.
 The median inclination of a randomly oriented sample of galaxies is i = 60$^{\circ}$.
 This means that a face-on column density of 12.5 $\times$ 10$^{19}$ cm$^{-2}$ increases to a line-of-sight column density of 12.5/cos(60$^{\circ}$) = 25 $\times$ 10$^{19}$ cm$^{-2}$.
-Thus, 25 $\times$ 10$^{19}$ cm$^{-2}$ is also the practical level adopted for measuring \hi diameters.
+Thus, 25 $\times$ 10$^{19}$ cm$^{-2}$ is also the practical level we adopted for measuring \hi diameters.